“What is happening with the stock market, Vishal?” my very concerned trader-who-thinks-he-is-an-investor friend Ravi asked me on phone.

 “No, I have no clue Ravi.”

-“I read in the Economic Times today that experts are advising to buy stocks because they see corporate earnings growth getting stronger going forward.”
+“I read in the papers recently of experts advising to buy stocks at every fall because they see corporate earnings growth getting better going forward.”

 “That would be great Ravi, but believe me, no one has any clue where the market or corporate earnings are headed in the next quarter or year.”